n0m4official/OpenNPC/README.md

 ---

 ## ⚠️ Disclaimer
-This project is provided for educational and developmental purposes.
+This framework is for learning and experimental purposes.

-**The author (n0m4official) assumes no responsibility for how this code is used by others.**

-Use at your own discretion.
+The authors assume no responsibility for misuse or unintended consequences.

 ---

+## 💬 Questions?
+Ideas?
+Open an issue or discussion.